 Club Minecraft laptop recommendations

-Below you will find our recommendations for laptops to play Mincraft on, also what you should expect to get for your money.
-In addition we will explore the graphics options that will allow you to adjust Minecraft to run at its best on your laptop.
+Below you will find our recommendations for laptops to play Minecraft on, also what you should expect to get for your money.
+In addition, we will explore the graphics options that will allow you to adjust Minecraft to run at its best on your laptop

-For Club Minecraft , a laptop is going to be the best.
+Club Minecraft, a laptop is going to be the best.
 It is lightweight and portable, so it is easy to bring along.
-That said, the specifications and options below directly translate to desktop computers too.
+That said, the specifications and options below directly translate to desktop computers too

 What is the spec?

 When looking at buying a laptop to run Minecraft, at a minimum you will need an AMD Ryzen 3 or an Intel Core i3 processor.
-You will also need 8GB of memory (RAM).
-While all the processors have integrated graphics, which will work fine at most settings, a dedicated graphics chip will help improve the performance of the game.
-It really comes down to budget, how much you are willing to spend, how much shopping around you do, and how confident you feel about buying second hand or refurbished laptops.
+You will also need at least 8GB of memory (RAM).
+While all the processors in laptops, have integrated graphics, which will work fine at most settings, a dedicated graphics chip will improve many settings of the game, and will sort them out.
+This comes down to budget, how much you are willing to spend, how much shopping around you do, and how confident you feel about buying second hand or refurbished laptops.

-The processor – AMD and Intel are always releasing new generations of processors, however, previous generations are still worth buying.
-You look for AMD Ryzen 2xxx processors, or Intel processors with 4xxx, 5xxx, or 6xxx part numbers.
-You should avoid any of the low voltage versions, AMDs E1, E2 or Microprocessors, and Intel Celeron and Atom processors, as they will not have enough power to run the game.
+The processor – AMD and Intel are always releasing new generations of processors; however, previous generations are still worth buying.
+You can look for AMD Ryzen 2xxx to 5xxx processors, or Intel processors with 4xxx to 11xxx part numbers.
+You should avoid any of the low voltage versions, AMDs E1, E2 or Microprocessors, and Intel Celeron, Pentium and Atom processors, as they will not have enough power to run the game and will cause a lot of lag to the game.

-The memory – Memory, or RAM, is where the games will run from when played.
+The memory– Memory, or RAM, is where the games will run from when played.
 Given that the operating system will also need to use some of the RAM, we suggest 8GB at a minimum.
-Most Laptops will come with 4, 8, or 16GB installed, and have expansion slots for you to upgrade them if needed.
+Most Laptops will come with 4, 8, or 16GB installed, and have expansion slots for you to upgrade them if needed, we recommend for the latest versions of Minecraft that a computer has 8GB RAM minimum

-The graphics – AMD and Intel have been improving their integrated graphics, so there is less reason to insist on a dedicated graphics chip.
+The graphics– AMD and Intel have been improving their integrated graphics every single year with laptops, so there is less reason to insist on a dedicated graphics chip.
 From experience, most current processors with integrated graphics are fine for Minecraft.

-Mid-range (£500-£800) – A reasonable mid-range laptop will have an AMD Ryzen 5 or 7, alternatively, a Core i5 or i7 processer will also do, with slightly older 4th or 5th generation Core processer also being fine to run Minecraft.
-You will want 8GB of RAM and any hard drive above 320GB These laptops will again come with Windows 7, 8, or 10 depending on where you purchase it and will play Minecraft at medium settings.
-If you look around, you may find a professionally refurbished model for £400-£600.
+Mid-range (£500-£800) – A reasonable mid-range laptop will have an AMD Ryzen 5 or 7, alternatively, a Core i5 or i7 processer will also do, with slightly older i5 4XXX to 9XXX generation core processer also being fine to run Minecraft.
+As well as older Ryzen 5 2XXX to 4XXX processors.
+You will want 8GB of RAM and an SSD (Solid State Drive) above 250GB These laptops will again come with Windows 10 or 11 depending on where you purchase it and will play Minecraft at medium settings, these laptops will have a dedicated GPU mainly an Nvidia Graphics card, so always look for one of them at this price.
+If you look around, you may find a professionally refurbished model for £400-£600 containing older processors and dedicated graphics.

-High end (£800+) – A high-end laptop will have a very fast AMD Ryen 7 or 9.
-In addition, you can look at the 9th or 10th generation Core i7 processor.
-In addition, you will want to consider an AMD or Nvidia additional graphics chip, although not entirely necessary.
-16GB of RAM will be wanted as will a Solid State Hard drive (SSDs).
-These are a new type of hard drive without moving parts and are up to x100 times faster than mechanical types (HDDs) The laptops will also have a Full HD screen showing 1920 x 1080 pixels and will be perfect for running Minecraft with all settings on maximum.
+High end (£800-£1200) – A high-end laptop will have a AMD Ryzen 7.
+In addition, you can look at i7 11XXX or 10XXX.
+At this price range you will be looking for a dedicated graphics card also with Nvidia or AMD dedicated graphics, at this price range you can expect a 30 series Nvidia or an AMD Radeon 6000 series, 16GB of RAM will be wanted as will a Solid-State Hard drive (SSDs).
+These are a new type of hard drive without moving parts and are up to x100 times faster than mechanical types (HDDs) The laptops will also have a Full HD screen showing 1920 x 1080 pixels and run at a refresh rate of 120Hz or more, for high refresh rate smooth gaming.

 One simple tip for running Minecraft is to avoid running anything else at the same time, closing other open windows or background programs will help to free up the resource on the computer for the game to use.